One Voice Fellowship is a new multi-lingual church in Northern Virginia.

 Why a new church?
 Well, if your business learned that 80% of the community couldn’t access your product, what would you do?
 In Seven Corners, our target neighborhood, 80-85% of elementary school children don’t speak English at home.

 Leaders — Our leadership reflects the diversity of OVF.
 Our core team speaks English, French, Farsi, Amharic, Arabic, Spanish, Punjabi, Uyghur, Chinese, and Urdu.

-Small Groups — Each will speak a different language.
-Believers and seekers will study scripture, pray, and fellowship in their heart language.
+Small Groups — Each speak a different language.
+Believers and seekers study scripture, pray, and fellowship in their heart language.

-Sunday Worship — The sermon will be translated into 4-5 languages every week.
-Although English is our one common language, we’ll sing and pray in different languages to celebrate each part of the Body.
+Sunday Worship — The sermon is translated into 10 languages every week.
+Although English is our one common language, we sing and pray in different languages to celebrate each part of the Body.

 A gospel-centered church that glorifies God as “a light for the nations—so that all the world may be saved.”
 (Isaiah 49:6).
 We intentionally cultivate cultural and linguistic diversity, working to reduce barriers that often separate people.
 United in Christ, our voices and lives harmonize in a chorus of praise to God and service to one another.
 Compelled and enabled to love sacrificially for Jesus’ sake, our unity in diversity is a testimony to the world of what Christ alone can do as we

 “declare his glory among the nations!”
 (Psalm 96:3)

 May the God of endurance and encouragement grant you to live in such harmony with one another, in accord with Christ Jesus, that together you may with one voice glorify the God and Father of our Lord Jesus Christ.
 Therefore, welcome one another as Christ has welcomed you, for the glory of God.

 Ministry, and church planting especially, requires God-sized doses of endurance and encouragement.